Facebook Twitter Instagram

 Elements of s and p block collectively are called representative elements

 d-block: Elements in which the last electron enters any one of the five d orbitals of their respective penultimate shells.
-Since d subshell has five d orbitals, which can accommodate ten electrons so there are 10 groups in the periodic table. they show a transition (change) from the most electropositive s-block elements to the least electropositive p-block elements.
+Since the d subshell has five d orbitals, which can accommodate ten electrons so there are 10 groups in the periodic table. they show a transition (change) from the most electropositive s-block elements to the least electropositive p-block elements.
 So they are called Transition Elements.
-They are all metals, form colored compounds or ions, show variable oxidation states and valencies, paramagnetism, and catalytic properties.
+They are all metals, form colored compounds or ions, and show variable oxidation states and valencies, paramagnetism, and catalytic properties.

 Group 3 – 12